Department of Psychology (PSY)

 Graduate: PSY 650: Social Psychology Foundations, PSY 751: Seminar in Stereotyping and Prejudice

-BOR Excellence in Research Award (2016): University of Hawaii at Manoa
+Board of Regents' Medal for Excellence in Research (2016): University of Hawaii at Manoa

 R00 Pathway to Independence Award (2012): NIH-NICHD grant, "Development of Interracial Anxiety: Children's Lay Theories and Nonverbal Influences."
 PI: K. Pauker.